+Academic Student Employee Community

+Excellence Success Experience Impact

-Academic Excellence Provide an educational experience that prepares our students to excel academically and to meet the talent demands of the community.
-Student Success Create holistic support so our students are equipped to reach their goals in an inclusive and caring environment.
-Employee Experience Build a trusting, collaborative, and inclusive culture for our college community.
-Community Impact Propel positive change in our community by nurturing relationships, promoting cultural connectivity, and driving civic engagement through community. our programs, services, and experiences.
+Provide an educational experience that prepares our students to excel academically and to meet the talent demands of the community.
+Create holistic support so our students are equipped to reach their goals in an inclusive and caring environment.
+Build a trusting, collaborative, and inclusive culture for our college community.
+Propel positive change in our community by nurturing relationships, promoting cultural connectivity, and driving civic engagement through our programs, services, and experiences.

-In the 2022/23 Strategic Planning work redefined the LMC strategic pillars - Academic Excellence, Student Success, Employee Experience, and Community Impact - and their associated goals.
+In 2022/23 Strategic Planning work redefined the LMC strategic pillars - Academic Excellence, Student Success, Employee Experience, and Community Impact - and their associated goals.
 Through committee work measurable objectives using the SMART approach (Specific, Measurable, Achievable, Relevant, Time-bound) were formulated for each goal.
-More information will be made available on the public website in late 2023, including the comprehensive Strategic Plan.
+More information is available on the public website regarding the comprehensive Strategic Plan.